rorre/blog-nextjs/posts/building-attack-defense-ctf.md

 Category: technology
 Tags: tech, web, networking
 Slug: building-attack-defense-ctf
+Preview: Building the infrastructure and flow of an Attack-Defense CTF
 ---

 Last week, we, the Technical Committee Team for CTF COMPFEST 15 open sourced our attack defense platform (we don't have a name for it yet, though).
 The platform manages almost everything related to the competition, from privisioning challenges to servers to leaderboard scoring.
 In this post, I will share my experience building this platform along with others.